Wētā: General characteristics

 Many wētā are large by insect standards and some species are among the largest and heaviest in the world.
 Their physical appearance is like a katydid, long-horned grasshopper, or cricket, but the hind legs are enlarged and usually very spiny.
 Many are wingless.
 Because they can cope with variations in temperature, wētā are found in a variety of environments, including alpine, forests, grasslands, caves, shrub lands and urban gardens.
-They are nocturnal, and all New Zealand species are flightless.
+They are nocturnal, and all New Zealand species are flightless but closely related to winged species in Australia.
 Different species have different diets.
 Most wētā are predators or omnivores preying on other invertebrates, but the tree and giant wētā eat mostly lichens, leaves, flowers, seed-heads, and fruit.

-Male giant wētā (Deinacrida sp.) are smaller than females and they show scramble competition for mates.
-Tree wētā (Hemideina sp) males have larger heads than females and a polygynandrous mating system with harem formation and male-male competition for mates.
-Ground wētā (Hemiandrus sp.) males provide nuptial food gifts when mating and females of some species provide maternal care.
+Male giant wētā (Deinacrida spp.) are smaller than females and they show scramble competition for mates.
+Tree wētā (Hemideina spp.) males have larger heads than females and a polygynandrous mating system with harem formation and male-male competition for mates.
+Ground wētā (Hemiandrus spp.) males provide nuptial food gifts when mating and females of some species provide maternal care.
 Wētā eggs are laid in soil over the autumn and winter months and hatch the following spring.
 A wētā takes between one and two years to reach adulthood, and over this time will have to shed its skin around ten times as it grows.

 Wētā can bite with powerful mandibles.
 Tree wētā bites are painful but not particularly common.
 Tree wētā lift their hind legs in a defence displays to look large and spiky, but they tend to retreat if given the chance.
 Tree wētā raise their hind legs into the air in warning to foes, and then bring them down to stridulate.
 Pegs or ridges on the side of their abdomen are struck by a patch of fine pegs at the inner surface of their hind legs (femur) and this action makes a distinctive sound.
 These actions are also used in defence of a gallery by competing males.
 The female wētā looks as if she has a stinger, but it is an ovipositor, which enables her to lay eggs inside rotting or mossy wood or soil.
 Some species of Hemiandrus have very short ovipositors, related perhaps to their burrowing into soil and laying their eggs in a special chamber at the end of the burrow.